Yash-Tobre/LeetCode/605. Can Place Flowers/README.md

-Step 1: The goal here is to identify the element which is equal to zero in the flowerbed list.
-Step 2: Then we check if the left and right element of this index position are equal to zero.
+Step 1: The goal here is to identify the element which is equal to zero in the flowerbed list. \n Step 2: Then we check if the left and right element of this index position are equal to zero.
 Step 3: If the condition is true we assign 1 to the current index position.
 Step 4: As we do that we increase the count of a counter.